 Rolling Meadows criminal defense lawyer, James Dimeas, has spent the past 25 years focusing his efforts in the practice of criminal law.
 Mr. Dimeas's office is centrally located in Schaumburg Illinois, within a short distance of Rolling Meadows and minutes away from the Rolling Meadows Courthouse.
 He has located his office close to the Rolling Meadows Courthouse so that residents of Rolling Meadows can easily access his office to obtain the legal assistance that they need at a moment's notice.
 Rolling Meadows criminal defense lawyer, James Dimeas, is available by phone, 24 hours a day, to answer any questions and to deal with any criminal issues faced by any residents of Rolling Meadows.
 James Dimeas lives in the area and is well-known in the community.
 James Dimeas is respected by the police, prosecutors, and judges at the Rolling Meadows Courthouse and is considered one of the best criminal defense lawyers in Rolling Meadows.

 Hire an Award-Winning, Highly Experienced Criminal Defense Lawyer for Rolling Meadows

-Rolling Meadows criminal lawyer, James Dimeas, is always available to help you fight and win your criminal case.
+Rolling Meadows criminal attorney, James Dimeas, is always available to help you fight and win your criminal case.
 You can always contact James Dimeas for a free and confidential consultation.
 You can talk to him directly by calling him at 847-807-7405 for a personal consultation or to make an appointment at his conveniently located office in Schaumburg.
 His office is located on Golf Road just west of Roselle Road in Schaumburg.
 James Dimeas is here to help you with your criminal case.